 Learn MoreShow less

 Doctor on Demand offers live therapy and psychiatry sessions.
-This platform would be ideal for those who want to option to have longer therapy sessions.
-Once your account is created, you can verify your insurance, browse their therapist directory, and choose who you want to work with.
-Depending on which therapist you choose, you may be able to see them the same day, a huge perk for those looking to connect quickly.
+Once your account is created, you can verify your insurance, browse the therapist directory, and choose who you want to work with.
+Depending on which therapist you choose, you may be able to see them the same day—a huge perk for those looking to connect quickly.
 If prescribed medication, you can pick it up at your local pharmacy and pay your copay fee or an out-of-pocket cost.

 Insurance Accepted?
 Yes